OlleMattsson/yijing/src/static/iching.md

 ------------------------

 above K'AN THE ABYSMAL, WATER
-below CHêN THE AROUSING, THUNDER
+below CHÃªN THE AROUSING, THUNDER

 The name of the hexagram, Chun, really connotes a blade of grass pushing against an obstacle as it sprouts out of the earth--hence the meaning, "difficulty at the beginning."
 The hexagram indicates the way in which heaven and earth bring forth individual beings.
 It is their first meeting, which is beset with difficulties.
-The lower trigram Chên is the Arousing; its motion is upward and its image is thunder.
+The lower trigram ChÃªn is the Arousing; its motion is upward and its image is thunder.
 The upper trigram K'an stands for the Abysmal, the dangerous.
 Its motion is downward and its image is rain.
 The situation points to teeming, chaotic profusion; thunder and rain fill the air.
 But the chaos clears up.
 While the Abysmal sinks, the upward movement eventually passes beyond the danger.
 A thunderstorm brings release from tension, and all things breathe freely again.

 THE JUDGMENT